 Prime Minister Malcolm Turnbull doesn’t seem to have a problem meeting with Calabrian businessmen to discuss Liberal Party donations and business opportunities.

-For instance, soon after he became opposition leader in 2008, the now PM had a lunchtime meeting in Melbourne with Tony Madafferi and other “Liberal Party donors”.
+For instance, soon after he became Opposition Leader in 2008, the now PM had a lunchtime meeting in Melbourne with Tony Madafferi and other “Liberal Party donors”.
 It was organised by Liberal MP for McMillan Russell Broadbent — as so many of these sort of meetings seem to be.

 ‘… slain gangland lawyer and Mafia associate [who] spent two decades cultivating, and donating to, senior Liberal politicians on behalf of alleged crime figures.’

-Acquaro was the former lawyer of convicted drug trafficker Frank Madafferi, Tony’s brother — although he had a falling out with him subsequently.
+Acquaro was the lawyer of convicted drug trafficker Frank Madafferi, Tony’s brother — although he had a falling out with him subsequently.
 Acquaro was, sadly, gunned down in Brunswick last year after a $200,000 contract had been reportedly placed on his head.

-Acquoro was in “frequent contact” with Turnbull’s office prior to 2008, supposedly trying to sell the Government “environmentally friendly” lightbulbs while Turnbull was environment minister,
+The lawyer was in “frequent contact” with Turnbull’s office prior to 2008, supposedly trying to sell the Government “environmentally friendly” lightbulbs while Turnbull was environment minister,

-Turnbull’s spokesman said Malcolm remembered the “fundraiser lunch” for “a number of Mr Broadbent's local supporters", but did not recall the names of Mr Broadbent's guests”.
+Turnbull’s spokesman said Malcolm remembered the “fundraiser lunch” for “a number of Mr Broadbent's local supporters", but did "not recall the names of Mr Broadbent's guests”.
 The staffer however said Turnbull did recall “a meeting to discuss energy-efficient lighting with a businessman” who was an associate of Madafferi and Acquaro.

 No details about how much money was raised at the event were disclosed.